Optimization of laser-driven proton acceleration in a near-critical-density plasma: Introduction

-When an ultra-intense laser interacts with NCD plasma, the electron mass increases due to relativistic motion, leading to a reduction in the plasma frequency.
-Once the plasma frequency falls below the laser frequency, the laser can penetrate the target, known as relativistic induced transparency (RIT) \cite{rit1,rit2,rit3}.
-During this penetration, electrons experience enhanced heating via mechanisms such as direct laser acceleration (DLA) \cite{dla1,dla2}, which finally improves proton energy.
-Additionally, in interactions with solid-density nanoscale targets, the rising edge of the laser can induce the target expansion, which results in the electron density below $\gamma n_c$, leading to laser penetration because of RIT and subsequent proton energy enhancement.

-Despite significant breakthroughs in acceleration mechanisms, existing laser intensities remain insufficient to accelerate protons beyond 200 MeV, a threshold required for applications such as cancer therapy \cite{therapy2,therapy3}.
-Considering that higher laser energies generally yield higher proton energies \cite{scaling,scaling2,PhysRevE.104.025210}, a critical challenge lies in maximizing proton acceleration efficiency under currently limited laser energy.
-Thus, optimizing laser and plasma parameters to enhance proton energies is of great importance.
-With the development of the wavefront correction technique, near-diffraction-limited focusing with a spot size of 1.1 $\mu$m has been obtained in experiments \cite{focus}.
-However, it is generally believed that under a certain laser intensity, a larger laser focal spot with higher laser energy results in a higher energy of the accelerated protons.
+Despite significant breakthroughs in acceleration mechanisms, current laser energies remain insufficient to accelerate protons beyond the 200 MeV threshold required for applications such as proton radiotherapy\cite{therapy2,therapy3,bulanov2002feasibility}.
+Given that proton energy generally scales with laser energy \cite{scaling,scaling2,PhysRevE.104.025210}, a critical challenge lies in maximizing proton acceleration efficiency under current laser energy constraints.
+Thus, optimizing laser and plasma parameters represents a critical avenue for enhancing proton energies, with laser focusing being one promising approach.
+Recent progress in wavefront correction has enabled near-diffraction-limited focusing, achieving a spot size of 1.1 $\mu$m (full width at half maximum) in experiments \cite{focus}.
+While tighter focusing is generally expected to boost proton energy through increased laser intensity, the influence of the focal‑spot size itself on energy enhancement has often been neglected.

-In this paper, we demonstrate that tightly focused lasers enable higher proton energies even under the same laser intensity in laser-NCD plasma interactions, which means lower laser energies.
-This enhancement arises because the laser ponderomotive force, which scales inversely with the square of the laser spot size, becomes significantly stronger with a small focal spot, driving more efficient electron acceleration.
-Consequently, a stronger and faster accelerating electric field is generated, leading to higher proton energy.
-Additionally, we designed a down-ramp density profile to achieve velocity matching between the protons and the accelerating electric field, further enhancing the proton energy.
+In this paper, we demonstrate that reducing the laser focal spots of tightly focused lasers enhances proton energies in laser-near‐critical‑density plasma interactions, even at fixed laser intensity.
+This implies that higher proton energies can be achieved with lower laser energies.
+This enhancement originates from the longitudinal laser ponderomotive force, which scales inversely with the square of the laser spot size, becoming significantly stronger at a small focal spot, driving a more efficient electron acceleration.
+Consequently, a stronger and faster accelerating electric field is generated, leading to higher proton energies.
+Additionally, we design a down-ramp density profile to achieve velocity matching between protons and the accelerating electric field, further enhancing the proton energy.
+Through these optimizations, the proton energy can reach near-GeV level, meeting the threshold required for proton radiotherapy.